windf17/name-fixer/README.md

 2. Creates a new directory named after the search fragment
 3. Moves matching files to the new directory while cleaning their filenames
 4. Automatically removes remaining empty directories

+### Filename Processing Rules
+1. Remove specified strings (if provided)
+2. Extract the last occurring number from the filename as the episode number
+3. Generate new filename format: "series-name-episode-number.extension"
+4. If no number is found in the filename, keep the original filename unchanged